Taylor Reimer

-Taylor Reimer (born December 2, 1999) is an American racing driver.
-A member of the Toyota Racing Development program, she last competed part-time in the ARCA Menards Series, driving the No. 70 Toyota Camry for Nitro Motorsports.
-She also competes part-time in the NASCAR Regional Series Limited Late Models, driving the No. 25K BuzzBallz Toyota Camry for Lee Faulk Racing & Development.
+Taylor Jordan Reimer (born December 2, 1999) is an American racing driver.
+She currently competes part-time in the ARCA Menards Series, driving the No. 77 Chevrolet for Pinnacle Racing Group.
+She has previously competed part-time in the NASCAR Regional Series Limited Late Models, driving for Lee Faulk Racing & Development.
+She is a former member of the Toyota Racing Development program.

 Racing career

 Early racing career

 Reimer started racing 50cc go-karts in 2005 at Tulsa Kart Club in Tulsa, Oklahoma.
 After earning a track championship, she moved to Jr. Sprints at Port City Raceway.
 She had won every major race at Port City and secured another track championship.
 She placed second in the Tulsa Shootout in 2011.
 After racing Jr. Sprints for a few years, Reimer moved up to Restricted Winged Micros.
 She has also won almost every single major race in the Restricted class.
 She was runner-up track champion and had multiple top tens finishes in the Tulsa Shootout.
 Reimer is still currently the winningest female at Port City Raceway in Tulsa, Oklahoma.
 In 2022, Reimer had a very successful season finishing second in the POWRi National Midget League points standings.